globocom/secDevLabs/owasp-top10-2017-apps/a5/ecommerce-api/README.md

 ## Secure this app

-How would you migitate this vulnerability?
+How would you mitigate this vulnerability?
 After your changes, an attacker should not be able to:

 * Access other users' tickets.